A Husband Tries to Mess with Texas

 “Do you think you can make it downstairs?”
 Gayle Golden overheard Richard say to Nancy in a sweet voice.
 “I’ll carry you.”

-During her six-day stay at Presbyterian Hospital of Dallas, Nancy’s violent illness continued and she begged the medical staff not to save her life.
+During her six-day stay at Presbyterian Hospital of Dallas, Nancy’s violent illness continued and she begged the medical staff to save her life.

 Doctors frantically did tests to find the cause of her illness.
 She died before they had a chance, on January 14, 1991, at the age of 37.